Own-Data-Privateer/hoardy-web/tool/README.md

 The latter command would also skip reqres that fail to be exported for other reasons.

-By default, *all* the links in exported HTML files will be remapped to local files (even if source WRR files for those would-be exported files are missing in `~/hoardy-web/latest/archiveofourown.org`, see the documentation for the `--remap-*` options below for more info), and those HTML files will also be stripped of all JavaScript, CSS, and other stuff of various levels of evil (see the documentation for the `scrub` function below for more info).
+By default, *all* the links in exported `HTML` files will be remapped to local files (even if source `WRR` files for those would-be exported files are missing in `~/hoardy-web/latest/archiveofourown.org`, see the documentation for the `--remap-*` options below for more info), and those `HTML` files will also be stripped of all `JavaScript`, `CSS`, and other stuff of various levels of evil (see the documentation for the `scrub` function below for more info).

 On the plus side, the result will be completely self-contained and safe to view with a dumb unconfigured browser.

-If you are unhappy with this behaviour and, for instance, want to keep the CSS and produce human-readable HTML, run the following instead:
+If you are unhappy with this behaviour and, for instance, want to keep the `CSS` and produce human-readable `HTML`, run the following instead:

 ```bash
 hoardy-web export mirror \